Upcoming Events

 to Dec 6

-HABITAT ADVOCATE | Certificate Program & Individual Classes
+HABITAT ADVOCATES | Certificate Program & Individual Classes

-The Habitat Advocate Certificate class series brings together inquisitive native gardeners at SACA’s Tec Centro.
+The Habitat Advocates Certificate class series brings together inquisitive native gardeners at SACA’s Tec Centro.
 Whether you’re a homeowner, a seasoned landscaper or groundskeeper, or a passionate community member, you’ll learn skills and insights that empower you to transform your neighborhood, school, or place of worship into a thriving space for wildlife.
 Classes explore topics ranging from nature journaling to green mulch, stormwater management, and powerhouse native plants for wildlife.
 Complete all 10 classes in the series to earn a Habitat Advocate Certificate, or simply attend an individual class that suits your interests.

 Community Partners: